seb1080/webOneBiteAtaTime/basics/internetProtocol/IP.md

 - L-5 The session layer: This layer sets up, coordinates and terminates conversations.
 Its services include authentication and reconnection after an interruption.
 On the internet, TCP and UDP provide there services for most applications.

-- L-4 The presentation layer:
+- L-4 The presentation layer: This layer manage packetization of data, then the delivery of the packets, including checking for erros in the dta once it arrives.
+On the internet, TCP, and UDP provide there services for most applications.

-- L-3 The network layer:
+- L-3 The network layer: This layer handles addressing and routing the data -- sending it in the right direction to the right destination on outgoing transmissions and receiving incoming transmissions at t he packet level.
+Ip is the network layer for the internet.

-- L-2 The data-link layer:
+- L-2 The data-link layer: This layer sets up linksa across the physical network, putting packets into network frames.
+This layer has 2 sub-layers: the logical link control layer and the Media Access Control Layer(MAC layer).
+The

 - L-1 The physical layer: